nic0michael/CipherVault/spec.md

 ---

 ✅ **Summary**
-CipherVault provides a **secure, self-hosted password manager** with two distinct versions, a **shared Java library** for core functionality, strong cryptography, and a clean, maintainable repository structure.
+CipherVault provides a **secure, self-hosted password manager** with two distinct versions, a **shared Java library** for core functionality, strong cryptography, and a **multi-module Maven project structure**.
 The Light Version is a standalone JavaFX desktop app, and the Full Version is a web-enabled, self-hosted solution suitable for Docker deployment.
-The **multi-module GitHub repository** ensures clear separation, modularity, and easy maintainability.

 ---